kidozen/kido-android/README.md

 ## Building the SDK as .jar file
 You can also create the jar file using gradle by typing the following in your terminal:
 		gradle -b jarBuild.gradle jar

-This will generate two files in the 'builds/libs' folder
+This will generate the file kido-android-1.2.0.jar in the ‘builds/libs’ folder

-- kido-android-2.0.0.jar: the SDK jar file
+		gradle -b jarBuild.gradle sourcesJar

-- kido-android-2.0.0-sources.jar: the SDK jar sources file (this is useful in case you want to debug the SDK code)
+This will generate the file kido-android-1.2.0-sources.jar in the ‘builds/libs’ folder with the SDK jar sources file (this is useful in case you want to debug the SDK code)
+		gradle -b jarBuild.gradle javadocJar

+This will generate the file kido-android-1.2.0-javadoc.jar in the ‘builds/libs’ folder with the SDK jar JavaDoc files

 ## Execute integration tests
 The integration tests code can help you to understand how to use some features of the SDK.
 To run the tests you should :